1. How Do You Thank Your Team Virtually?

-A gratitude wall is an illustration of the things or persons that you are grateful.
+A gratitude wall is an illustration of the things or persons that you are grateful for.
 You can either make one by hand using paper, markers and a collage of pictures or design a virtual gratitude wall.
 The advantage of a virtual gratitude wall is that you can keep a basic template and add or alter it continuously.
 You can also anonymize the virtual gratitude wall so that people can leave compliments without it getting traced back to them.

 3.9 Give complimentary time off

 Have things been intense at work lately?
 Has the virtual office been open weeknights and weekends to enable your staff to deliver something critical?

-It’s time to identify those who had to stay in late and reward them with a surprise time off.
+It's time to identify those who had to stay in late and reward them with a time off.
 They can cash this anytime within a certain period after a project or task is successfully closed.
 For example, you can set the rule to have them take this time off within 60 days from the day of receiving the message.

 3.11 Calendar Birthdays and Anniversaries

 The personnel file should have everything you need on your employees, including their date of birth, date of joining and number of years in service at your firm.
-Fill up your calendar with reminders on the actual days so that neither you nor the rest of the team miss to wish them on a special day!
-Even if they aren’t expecting it or forget their own work anniversaries, it’s nice to be surprised!
+Fill up your calendar with reminders on the actual days so that neither you nor the rest of the team miss recognizing them on a special day!
+Even if they aren’t expecting it or forget their own work anniversaries, it's nice to be surprised!
 These are the kind of events that can make their way to the virtual gratitude wall.
-Another great aspect of marinating a list of calender birthdays and anniversaries is that it acts as a virtual gratitude icebreaker.
+Another great aspect of curating a list of calendar birthdays and anniversaries is that it acts as a virtual gratitude icebreaker.
 You can also create a formal program around birthdays and anniversaries - for birthdays you can allow the employee to buy lunch on the company that day; for anniversaries you can create a gift or gift card amounts at different milestones (1 yr, 3 yrs, 5 yrs, etc)